-42See the example of a sideshow for another city and respondents' precise view in Figures E38 and E37.
+$^{^{35}}$ See the example of a side show for another city and respondents' precise view in Figures E37 and E36.

-Figure 12: The two possible versions of the same city.
-Column (a) shows the control version of the city, while column (b) shows the version with the monument effects, thus accounting for potential sources of sample imbalance.
+Figure 13: The two possible versions of the same city.
+Column (a) shows the control version of the city, while column (b) shows the version with the monument ing a monument or the one without (this is similar to the method of Macchi 2023, who cross-randomizes obesity in pictures of loan applicants).
+I can thus introduce both city and individual fixed effects, thus accounting for potential sources of sample imbalance.
 This is particularly important because the randomization is performed on a relatively small sample size.
-The structure of the experiment is exemplified in Figure E38.